 What follows is a quick and dirty survival guide for playing your first live tournament.
 This is all the advice I wish I had been given before I played mine.

-If this is your first time in a casino or cardroom, I recommend you read our two-part article on getting comfortable before and during your first visit here.
+If this is your first time in a casino or cardroom, I recommend you read 14 Essential Tips for Your First Time at a Poker Room to get comfortable before and during your first visit.

 Playing your first tournament is a slightly daunting experience.
 In larger tournaments you'll be in a room with hundreds, or thousands, of other players all hoping to send you home early.
 The room will be a roar of sound, with the sound of clicking chips a dull roar.